centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/event-handler.md

 	case "$2" in

 	# We're in a "soft" state, meaning that Centreon is in the middle of retrying the
-	# check before it turns into a "hard" state and contacts are notified...
+	# check before it turns into a "hard" state and contacts get notified...
 	SOFT)

 		# What check attempt are we on?
 We don't want to restart the web server on the first
-		# check, because it might just be a fluke!
+		# check, because it may just be a fluke!
 		case "$3" in

 		# Wait until the check has been tried 3 times before restarting the web server.
 		# If the check fails on the 4th time (after we restart the web server), the state
 		# type will turn to "hard" and contacts will be notified of the problem.
 		# Hopefully this will restart the web server successfully, so the 4th check will
 		# result in a "soft" recovery.
-If that happens, no one is notified because we
+If that happens no one gets notified because we
 		# fixed the problem!
 		3)
 			echo -n "Restarting HTTP service (3rd soft critical state)..."